Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Introduction

 \section{Introduction}

-Visual Question-Answering (VQA)~\cite{vqa_og} is a task of answering a question $q$ about an image $\mathcal{I}$ correctly.
-With the evolution of research, this field has been presented with significant challenges in terms of the nature of the problem.
-For example, question $q$ can be about the image directly~\cite{vqav2,visual7w,v_in_vqa}, or outside the scope of the image where external knowledge may be required~\cite{okvqa,aokvqa}.
-The images $\mathcal{I}$ can be a photograph, a mathematical chart~\cite{chartqa,scigraphqa}, a document's screenshot~\cite{documentVQA}, or more.
+Visual Question Answering (VQA)~\cite{vqa_og} is the task of answering a question $q$ about an image $\mathcal{I}$ correctly.
+This field has been faced with constant challenges in terms of the nature of the problem.
+For example, the question $q$ can be about the image directly~\cite{vqav2,visual7w,v_in_vqa}, or outside the scope of the image with external knowledge~\cite{okvqa,aokvqa}.
+The images $\mathcal{I}$ can be a photograph, a mathematical chart~\cite{chartqa,scigraphqa}, a document screenshot~\cite{documentVQA}, or more.

 Dedicated methods~\cite{visual7w,v_in_vqa,analysis_vqa} have long existed to solve different challenges in VQA.
-But, with the advancement of Vision-Language models (VLMs)~\cite{internvl,Qwen-VL,gemini,gpt4,llava} in multimodal research, several applications have started adapting them for VQA, and most of them~\cite{blip2,gemini,Qwen2-VL,internvl} perform better than dedicated methods.
-This is because by leveraging pre-training~\cite{vila,Wei_2024_CVPR} on vast multimodal datasets~\cite{coco_captions,yfcc100m,conceptual_12m,chartqa,documentVQA,okvqa}, VLMs can effectively generalize across various types of images, including photographs, charts, and documents, making them highly adaptable to multiple VQA tasks without additional modification.
-Additionally, VLMs can also incorporate external knowledge beyond the image content, enabling more robust responses to questions with broader context in open-domain settings.
+But, with the advancement of Vision-Language models (VLMs)~\cite{internvl,Qwen-VL,gemini,gpt4,llava} in multimodal research, several applications have started adapting them due to their versatility.
+This is because after pre-training~\cite{vila,Wei_2024_CVPR} on vast multimodal datasets~\cite{coco_captions,yfcc100m,conceptual_12m,chartqa,documentVQA,okvqa}, VLMs can effectively generalize across various types of images, and can also incorporate external knowledge beyond the image.